 There’s no law that states that you have to stick with a 529 plan or another type of education-oriented account.
 You can invest in stocks, bonds, mutual funds and more.
 Get an idea of how you want to invest and consider your risk tolerance.

 Upromise offers cash back on everyday purchases at restaurants, online or using the Upromise branded credit card, which gets deposited into a linked 529 college savings account.
-A great budgeting app can also help you to save for college by helping you to keep an eye on your finances and allocate money into savings each month.
+A great budgeting app can also help you to save for college by helping you keep an eye on your finances and allocate money into savings each month.

 Automate Your Savings